AmyYukiBlip/NC_exhibition-curator-project/README.md

 This app fetches and displays data using IIIF-compliant image endpoints and normalises fields for consistent UI rendering.

-## 🚀 Clone this project
+## 🚀 Work on this project

-If you would like to clone this project locally, please fork this repo on GitHub: https://github.com/AmyYukiBlip/NC_exhibition-curator-project
+If you would like to clone this project locally to work on yourself, please fork this repo on GitHub: https://github.com/AmyYukiBlip/NC_exhibition-curator-project

+In your CL terminal, clone the repo locally with: `git clone <url>`
+- Make sure to navigate to that new folder with `cd <file-path>`

-Next, make sure you install all required dependencies with `npm install`
+Next, install all required dependencies with `npm install`

-Then run the app with `npm run dev`
+You can run the app to view progress with `npm run dev`

-Build the project via vite with `npm run build`
+You can build the project via vite with `npm run build`

-#### Versions Needed

-- Node.js: ^v24.8.0
-- npm: Comes with Node.js

 ### Vitest Testing

-To run Vitest and see the tests in this repo: `npm run test`
+Run Vitest and see the tests in this repo with `npm run test`

 > Vitest provides mocks (vi.mock, vi.fn, etc.) and helpers around running tests, assertions, setting globals.
 Vitest supports both happy-dom or jsdom for mocking DOM and browser APIs.
 However, they don't come with Vitest and needed to be installed separately.
 The environment in the config file is then updated for jsdom. (https://vitest.dev/guide/features.html)